MISSACK/Weather-App-Phase1-Project/README.md

 # Weather App

-A simple weather application built with HTML, CSS, and JavaScript that displays the current weather information for a given city.
+A simple weather-forecast application built with HTML, CSS, and JavaScript that displays the current weather information for a given city.

 ## Features